opsdroid/opsdroid/docs/databases/matrix.md

 The data is maintained in state events in the form of a dictionary.
 Each event has a `state key` which is used to identify that event.
 You can configure the database to have only one single state key or specify a state key for each request.
-State events are sent to the room in the configuration.
+State events are sent to the room specified in the configuration.

 The `get` function takes one argument, the key.
 If the database is configured to have a single state key then the key passed should be the key for the dict in it.
 If